 Modular Housing - 32 Units

-Knowing the importance of having affordable and securing housing Cowichan Tribes is excited to announce construction on a new 8.3 Million Dollar Housing Project
+Given the importance of having affordable and securing housing, Cowichan Tribes is excited to

 The Sustainable Housing Department and Lalum'utul' Smun'eem have joined forces for this project.
 The new complexes will have common areas to host workshops and other activities to help build community amongst youth, young moms and Elders.
 This project is also designed to be Step 4 Energy Efficient which means minimal heating costs for residents.

-The project is expected to be complete and ready for occupancy in April 2022.
+The project is expected to be complete and ready for occupancy in the Fall/Winter 2022.

 Pictured below are 3D Renderings of what the Complexes will look like once complete.